Alone

 All those years, Sarah and I had stayed connected

-After to England she had relocated
+After to England she had relocated.

-While losing aging friends is part of life grief,
+Losing aging friends is built-in life grief,

-Do I replace the tub with a shower?
+Do I replace the tub with a shower,

-How to keep items that benefit and empower?
+Keep only items that benefit and empower?

 ===

-But, oh!
+But oh!
 Just as I reached for the last bag to lift,

 I yelled out in pain, but no one heard,